blhutchings/Hola-Amigos-Vocab/README.md

 # Hola-Amigos-Vocab

+Note: No mobile support, I don't know how to do that. :)

 A webpage with all the vocabulary from chapter 0 to chapter 12 of the book "¡Hola, amigos!
 Fourth Canadian Edition"

 Features: